Dawn Woolley is a visual artist using photography, video, installation,

 Gallery, Antwerp (2014).

-Consuming the Body: Capitalism, Social Media and Commodification will be published by I B Tauris in 2019.
+Consuming the Body: Capitalism, Social Media and Commodification will be published by I B Tauris.